vinitfreakk/karlebhai/README.md

 # make_your_notes
-This notes app is built using MVVM, ROOM DB, Navigation component, .Coroutines.
+This notes app is built using MVVM, ROOM DB, Navigation component, Coroutines.

 Preview😜